 An important consideration related to debts is whether you will be held liable for the debt of your spouse.
 That is possible under Texas law if your spouse acted as your agent when they took on the debt or if they incurred the debt to purchase a necessary item.
 Necessary items in Texas are items such as food, shelter, clothing, and medical care.

 Just like assets, the parties have the right to agree how the debts will be split.

 Additional Costs May Be Associated with Divorces After the Age of 50

 There may be additional costs in addition to legal fees regarding the divorce process.
 Certain assets may need to be appraised by a professional.
 You may need the services of accountants and financial planners.
 If you believe that your spouse is hiding assets, you may need a forensic accountant.
 You’ll need to have your estate plan updated as well.
 Because of the high likelihood of complex scenarios, it’s essential that you are represented by a divorce lawyer with experience managing the divorce process for clients who are 50 years of age or older.

 With more than 20 years of experience, our experienced, compassionate attorneys can help you navigate the divorce process.
-To schedule your free initial consultation, call us today at 214-265-7630.
+To schedule your consultation, call us today at 214-265-7630.